-There is no doubt that effective executive communications are crucial for modern leadership.
+There’s no doubt that effective executive communications are crucial for modern leadership.
 When well structured, they play a pivotal role in shaping the culture of an organization.
 They also help drive successful strategies and foster stakeholder engagement.
-However, CEOs and other business leaders need to clarify their expectations to employees.
+However, CEOs and other business leaders should clarify their expectations to employees.
 Sometimes leaders don’t define their vision of success and communicate it adequately.
-This lack of clarity is likely to produce meaningless cultures that impact them negatively, as we show later on.
+This lack of clarity is likely to produce meaningless cultures that impact them negatively, as we show later on in this post.

-Of course, it stands to reason that an executive communications plan will be part of a company’s overall internal communications strategy.
-In fact, executive communications play a pivotal role in a company’s internal communication plan.
+It stands to reason that an executive communications plan will be part of a company’s overall internal communications strategy.
+Executive communications play a pivotal role in a company’s internal communications plan.
 They provide leadership with a platform to articulate organizational goals, foster transparency, and align employees with the company’s vision.
 Done correctly and convincingly, executive communications will effectively convey strategic messages from executives helping to build a cohesive corporate culture.
-It will also ensure there is a shared understanding of the company’s mission and goals among employees at all levels.
+They will also ensure there is a shared understanding of the company’s mission and goals among employees at all levels.

 What Are Effective Executive Communications?